-25 Essential Things You Should Know About Harry Styles
+26 Essential Things to Know About Harry Styles

 Many of you know the basic story of Harry Styles' life by now.

-Born in England, auditioned for The X Factor as a solo artist, was grouped with the four other members of One Directionby the man of many t-shirts himself, Simon Cowell, and the rest is history.
+Born in England, auditioned for The X Factor as a solo artist, was grouped with the four other members of One Directionby the man of many t-shirts, Simon Cowell, and the rest is history.

-With millions of albums sold as a member of one of the biggest boy bands of all time and on his own, a well-received movie debut and approximately 1,000 suit patterns to his name, devoted Stylers of the world can't wait to see what he does next.
+With millions of albums sold as a member of one of the biggest boy bands of all time and on his own, a well-received part in a World War II epic, a budding career as a late-night host and at least 1,000 suit patterns to his name, the devoted Stylers of the world have earned a maximum return on that investment they made a decade ago.

-Of course, perhaps no one is waiting more eagerly than singer Kelsy Karter, who has said that she's eager to collaborate with Harry and just got Harry's face tattooed on her face in tribute.
-(Which, when you think about it, is bit of a slap in the face at Zayn Malik, whom she has worked with...)
+"While I was in the band," he told Rolling Stone last summer, "I was constantly scared I might sing a wrong note.
+I felt so much weight in terms of not getting things wrong.
+I remember when I signed my record deal and I asked my manager, 'What happens if I get arrested?
+Does it mean the contract is null and void?'

-Karter showed off her indelible loyalty on Instagram, and it looks about as real as it gets.
+"Now, I feel like the fans have given me an environment to be myself and grow up and create this safe space to learn and make mistakes."

 REX USA/Richard Young/Rex